ToasterRepo/minimal_chat/README.md

 As the name suggests its a minimalistic looking app that focuses on chatting mainly

+## Reason for its creation 🤔

+This project was born out of curiosity and a strong interest in learning Flutter's SDK.

+Credit of this project goes to this youtube creator: https://www.youtube.com/watch?v=5xU5WH2kEc0

+Although there was changes within the SDK itself so I still had to pull my own weight to get it up-to-date and working

 ## How to set it up 🛠

 Prerequisites (*optional):